fabric8io/kubernetes-client/doc/CRD-generator-migration-v2.md

 The `@Min` and `@Max` annotations have been extended with a second argument to define the inclusiveness.
 By default, the value in the annotation is meant to be inclusive like before.

-## New restrictions on annotations

-With CRD Generator v2 the following annotations are restricted to certain field types:

-- `@Min` and `@Max` are restricted to numeric fields
-- `@Pattern` is restricted to string fields

 ## Annotated Types

 `@Pattern`, `@Min`, `@Max` will be detected if they are used to annotate the type of a List or a Map.